arbopa/csv-normalizer/README.md

 A small, opinionated CSV normalization service for automation pipelines.

-**Goal:** turn “messy CSV that breaks imports/parsers” into a deterministic, import-safe CSV **plus** a machine-readable report of what changed and what was ambiguous.

-This is intentionally **not** an ETL platform, not a schema mapper, and not a business-rule validator.
+**Purpose:** take unreliable, real-world CSV input and produce a **deterministic, import-safe CSV** along with a **machine-readable report** describing exactly what was detected, normalized, padded, or rejected.

+This project is intentionally narrow in scope.
+It focuses on correctness, repeatability, and transparency rather than convenience or heuristics.

 ---

 ## Why this exists

+CSV is deceptively simple.
+In practice, it frequently breaks pipelines due to:

+- inconsistent encodings (UTF-8, UTF-8 BOM, Latin-1, Windows codepages)
+- mixed or platform-dependent newlines
+- inconsistent delimiters (`;`, `\t`, `|`)
+- ragged rows (missing or extra columns)
+- quoting edge cases that break downstream parsers

-Real-world CSVs are often inconsistent (dialect, quoting, encoding, row length, headers, dates).
-Most tools either fail, require complex configuration, or silently guess.
+Most tools either fail fast or silently guess.

-**csv-normalizer** takes a different stance:
+**csv-normalizer takes a different approach:**

-- Normalize the structure deterministically
+- Normalize structure deterministically
+- Apply explicit, documented rules
-- **Never guess** when data is ambiguous
+- Never silently guess when data is ambiguous
-- Report every correction and every ambiguity
+- Surface every correction and every violation in a report

-This makes it safe to use in CI/ETL/import pipelines where reproducibility matters.
+This makes it suitable for CI, ingestion pipelines, and automated import workflows where reproducibility matters.

 ---

-## Contract (v1)

-Given an input CSV, the service produces:

-- A **deterministic normalized CSV**
-  - consistent delimiter + quoting rules
-  - consistent column count (row length)
-  - normalized headers
-  - normalized encoding (UTF-8 with BOM)
-- A **machine-readable normalization report**
-  - what was detected
-  - what was changed
-  - what was ambiguous (and therefore left unchanged)
+## Design stance (important)

+This service is **not** an ETL framework and **not** a schema inference tool.

+It is designed to be a *first-stage sanitizer* that produces:

+1. A CSV that downstream systems can safely parse
+2. A report that downstream systems (or humans) can reason about

-**Non-negotiable rule:** if a value cannot be normalized safely, it is **not guessed**.
-It is left as-is and flagged in the report.
+If something cannot be normalized safely, it is **left unchanged or flagged**, never guessed.

 ---

-## Non-goals (intentional)
+## What v1 does (current behavior)

+Given an input CSV, the service:

+### Encoding
+- Detects encoding using `charset-normalizer`
+- Decodes using the detected encoding (with safe fallbacks)
+- Outputs **UTF-8 with BOM (`utf-8-sig`)** for deterministic downstream handling

+### Newlines
+- Normalizes all line endings to `LF`
+- Reports before/after counts (`CRLF`, `CR`, `LF`)

+### Delimiter
+- Attempts delimiter detection (``, `;`, `\t`, `|`)
+- Normalizes output to **comma-delimited**
+- Reports whether detection was sniffed or defaulted

+### Row width (rectangularization)
+- Uses the header row to establish expected column count
+- Short rows are **padded** (deterministically) and reported as warnings
+- Long rows are **preserved but flagged as errors**
+- No rows are dropped or reordered

+### Output
+- Returns the normalized CSV as Base64
+- Includes a SHA-256 hash of the normalized output
+- Returns a detailed normalization report

+---

+## Explicit non-goals (by design)

-This project does **not** attempt to:
+This project does **not**:

-- infer business semantics (“this column is currency”)
+- infer column semantics or data types
+- interpret locale-specific dates or numbers
-- do per-customer configuration / rules DSL
+- apply per-customer business rules
 - validate against user-provided schemas
-- silently fix ambiguous dates/locales
+- “fix” ambiguous values silently
-- guarantee how Excel visually renders values
+- guarantee Excel’s visual rendering behavior

-If you need those, build them downstream using the report output from this service.
+Those concerns belong downstream, using the report this service produces.

 ---